Greenon High School (Springfield, Ohio)

 Greenon High School is a public high school in Enon, Ohio.
 It is the only high school in the Greenon Local School District.
 Greenon High School has been designated as excellent, as evidenced by performance on state achievement tests.
 In 2017, the graduation rate was 94%.

 As of August 2014, Greenon High School has switched to a Jr./Sr. High School, now containing grades 7–12.

-As of May 2017, a levee was passed that allows a new school to be constructed on the site of the current middle school, Indian Valley.
+As of May 2017, a levy was passed that allows a new school to be constructed on the site of the current middle school, Indian Valley.
 The new school is planned to contain k-12.
 The current high school building will be torn down but the sports facilities will remain.

 In September 2021, Greenon opened its new K-12 campus in Enon.
 The old Greenon Junior/Senior High School building and Indian Valley Middle School building were demolished.
 The athletic complex still remains at the site of the old high school.